-Bullsugar.org is dedicated to stopping the damaging discharges into the St. Lucie and Caloosahatchee estuaries and restoring the flow of clean fresh water to Florida Bay.
-The science is settled, now we need to create the political will to buy land south of Lake Okeechobee to send clean water south.
+Bullsugar.org is dedicated to stopping the damaging discharges into the St. Lucie and Caloosahatchee estuaries and restoring the flow of clean fresh water to the Everglades and Florida Bay.
+The science is settled, now we need to create the political will to solve our water management crises.
 Every dollar donated will go towards increasing awareness that there is a solution, and educating Floridians about which policies, legislators, and political candidates are best for the future of our water.

 Ready to step up your commitment?